-One of the easiest ways to make your website faster is to follow these image optimization best practices:
+There are several ways to speed up your site, but one of the easiest ways is to follow these image optimization best practices:

-2. Never ask the visitor’s browser to scale images.
+2. Avoid browser image scaling.
 If you add an image to a web page, it should always be added at full native resolution, i.e. if the image is 500px wide on your computer before you upload it, it should be 500px wide on your website.
-If you upload a large image and then scale, you end up with a blurry picture and excessive downloads…see the blog post never let browsers resize your photos for a more detailed explanation.
+If you upload a larger image and then ask the browser to scale that image, you end up with a blurry picture and excessive downloads…see the blog post never let browsers resize your photos for a more detailed explanation.

 3. Use the right file format for each image.
 The web’s most common file formats are JPG, JPEG, GIF, and PNG…do you know when to use each format?
 Do you know how to change the quality of a JPG for each application?
-There was a great post about how and when to use JPG images last week on SixRevisions that’s definitely worth reading if you’re doing any web publishing or editing (let alone web design).
+This post about how and when to use JPG images is worth reading if you’re doing any web publishing or editing (let alone web design).

 4. Optimize your images using Kraken.
 Image optimization isn’t just about using the right image sizes and HTML markup – it’s also about making sure the images have the right level of compression.

 Many times, a JPG image will have too much detail because of camera settings.
 For example, here’s an image of one of the prettiest cars ever made with the quality set all the way up at 98 (out of 100).
 This image is pretty big – 283kb:

 Here’s the exact same image with “lossy” compression via the free Kraken.io image optimizer:

 Unless you’re extremely gifted visually, you can’t spot the difference between these two images.
 Yet the Kraken version is 100kb smaller.

 Every “extra” 100kb you ask your visitors to download increases download times, slows your site, and costs you money.
 Kraken is free.